There is little success where there is little laughter - Andrew Carnegie

 Additionally, Post 16 offers a wide range of extended school opportunities with regular visits within the wider community.
 We have visiting speakers and events in school and we run an annual week’s residential to the Yorkshire Dales.

 We aim for all our students to receive a range of experiences to broaden their knowledge and to build their skills, confidence and understanding.

 Additional needs - supplementary Curriculum

 In Post 16 we assess students’ academic progress against the assessment criteria taken from OCR Life & Living Skills and Functional Skills English, maths and ICT.
-Less able students are tracked using their progress upon the OCR Achievement Continuum.
-Additionally, in recognition of the importance of Preparation for Adulthood pathways in developing our students to live independent, healthy, safe and rewarding young adult lives both while they remain in school and after the leave us, we track the full range of personal development activities offered to ensure that each student receives a balance of opportunities that support their personal growth and future prosperity.
+Less able students are tracked using their progress in the OCR Achievement Continuum.
+Additionally, we recognise of the importance of Preparation for Adulthood pathways in developing our students to live independent, healthy, safe and rewarding young adult lives both while they remain in school and after the leave us.
+We therefore track progress in the full range of personal development activities offered to ensure that each student receives a balance of opportunities that support their personal growth and future prosperity.

 During their final years in school, we provide students with an extensive programme of support to support transition from school.
 School leaver’s final EHCP Reviews are prioritised within the autumn term before they leave to allow action plans for transition to be put in place suitably early.
 In the autumn term each year, we organise a Transitions Evening in school.
 We also attend annually at a regional Careers Fair.
 Each year we arrange visits to our local colleges; Keighley College, Craven College, Bradford College and Shipley College and also to other providers to support pupil transition.